vgcouso/ha-tracker/README.md

 	- If the value is 0, stops are not calculated.
   - **Reentry gap (in seconds):** (Minimum value: 0 seconds)
 	- If you leave for a moment and return to the same place immediately, it counts as the same stop.
-	- If the value is 0, it is not calculated.
+	- If the value is 0, stops are not calculated.
   - **Outside gap (in seconds):** (Minimum value: 0 seconds)
 	- The stop is not closed for an exit less than this time.
-	- If the value is 0, it is not calculated.
+	- If the value is 0, stops are not calculated.

   You must adjust these two parameters according to the application used to send the positions and the device on which it is installed.

 - **Accuracy:**
+  Parameters for considering positions.
   - **GPS accuracy (meters):** (Minimum value: 10 meters)
     - Positions with a GPS accuracy value greater than this parameter are discarded.
   - **Maximum speed (km/h):** (Minimum value: 100 km/h)